How to Begin the Grant Process

 |Pre-Proposal/Letter of Intent Routing Form||Internal form with proposal and personnel information.||If you have either a Pre-Proposal or Letter of Intent grant submission requirement, fill out the Pre-Proposal/Letter of Intent Routing Form with as much information as possible, sign the form, and submit to the ORSP.|

 |Significant Financial Interest Form (SFI)||Policy Description|

 Anyone involved in the design, conduct and/or reporting of the project must fill out this form.

 The ORSP has compiled general information you may need in writing your grant proposal.
-Information such as the University DUNS Number, EIN, and Institutional representatives can be found on the Institutional Information page.
+Information such as the University DUNS Number, EIN, and Institutional representatives can be found on the Institutional Information (PDF) page.

 The Fact Book has been published annually at UWG since 1980-1981 and contains statistical data, trend analyses, and interpretative highlights on a wide variety of topics pertaining to the operation of the University of West Georgia.
 Its contents are designed to inform readers and answer the most frequently asked questions about UWG.
 All editions of the UWG Fact Book from 1980-1981 to the present are housed in the Office of Institutional Effectiveness and Assessment.

 For additional institutional information, including accreditation information, enrollment, degrees conferred, admissions statistics, and many other UWG facts, please see the IEA Just The Facts page.